Joseph P. Byrne

-Joseph Byrne is a partner in the Los Angeles office of Best Best & Krieger and is a member of the firm’s Environmental Law & Natural Resources, Special Districts and Business practice groups.
+Joseph Byrne is a partner in the Los Angeles office of Best Best & Krieger LLP and is the Environmental Law & Natural Resources and Special Districts practice groups leader, and a member of the Business practice group.
 He provides general counsel services and advises both public and private sector clients on water law and government strategies, and has additional experience in general business law.

-Joseph serves as general counsel to the Castaic Lake Water Agency, Municipal Water District of Orange County and the Rowland Water District, and he works closely with a number of other public entities, including the Lake Arrowhead Community Services District, City of Santa Maria and other cities and special districts.
-In his general counsel capacity he advises clients on a broad range of issues, including; contracts, opening meeting laws, the Public Records Act, the California Environmental Quality Act, conflicts of interest, personnel, public works bidding and contracts, and general compliance with state and federal laws.
+Joseph serves as general counsel to the Santa Clarita Valley Water Agency, the Municipal Water District of Orange County, Lake Arrowhead Community Services District, the Rowland Water District and the Upper Los Angeles River Area Watermaster.
+In his general counsel capacity he advises clients on a broad range of issues, including: contracts, open meeting laws, the Public Records Act, the California Environmental Quality Act, conflicts of interest, personnel, public works bidding and contracts, and general compliance with state and federal laws.
 He regularly attends public agency meetings and works closely with elected board members.

 In addition to his general counsel work, Joseph has considerable experience advising public and private clients on various issues related to water, including helping clients secure water supply, negotiating and drafting many types of water-related agreements, analyzing water rights, and advising on regulatory and policy issues.
 He worked on water policy issues at the State Capitol for a number of years and is an adjunct professor at the University of Southern California Gould School of Law where he teaches water law.
 He also taught a water policy class at the University of California, Los Angeles School of Public Policy.